 Explore the city’s canal system by boat or cycle along its banks and admire the tall, narrow buildings that characterise the city.
 Find out more about the city’s history and art at museums like the Rijksmuseum, Van Gogh Museum and unmissable Anne Frank House.
 Sample Dutch cuisine at a variety of restaurants and cafes, and wander around markets such as Foodhallen in the Oud West district.

 Hunt for bargains at one of Europe's largest flea markets and peruse quaint boutiques around the Jordaan district.
 In the evening, check out the wide variety of bars, live music venues and dance clubs that host world-class DJs.

-Travel between Norwich, United Kingdom and Amsterdam, Netherlands by coach is: Partially open.
+Travel between Norwich, United Kingdom and Amsterdam, Netherlands by coach is: Fully open.

 Conditions of entry: